eugeneloza/castle-editor-tutorial/game/README.md

 ### Android

-WARNING: Android version is still Beta, there are at least 4 known non-critical bugs.
+WARNING: Android version is still Beta, there are at least 2 known non-critical bugs.

 Download and install the APK.

-The game doesn't require any special permissions.
+Game requires permission to use device vibration.

 ## Credits